 Nepal re-boot ...
 Courses planned in September have been rescheduled until November.
 Looks like both courses will be full again. :-)

 Initial goal of $2,000 was exceeded by $100.
-Raising the goal to $10,000 to facilitate upcoming projects.
+Raising the goal to $7,000.
+Hoping to raise another $5,000 in the first quarter of 2015 to facilitate upcoming projects.
 Thanks to everyone for your support.

 Finished the training here in Nepal.
 Trained 37 Nepali canyon guides during three 10-day courses.
 Donated 12 sets of gear and approximately 1500 feet of rope.
 Also set up training sites for the trainees to continue practice.
 Support won't stop with the training and gear.
 We will also help arrange opportunities for them to work with mentor guides and with securing employment.